unibas-gravis/scalismo-microsite/docs/mdocs/Tutorials/tutorial14.md

 ##### Related resources

-Week 2 of our [online course](https://shapemodelling.cs.unibas.ch/probabilistic-fitting-course/) on shape model fitting may provide some helpful context for this tutorial.
+Week 2 of our [online course](https://shapemodelling.cs.unibas.ch/probabilistic-fitting-course/) on shape model fitting may provide helpful context for this tutorial.

 To run the code from this tutorial, download the following Scala file:
 - [Tutorial14.scala](./Tutorial14.scala)